 This post may contain affiliate links.
-Please read my disclosure policy.
+Please read our disclosure policy.

 Ingredients

-- ⅓ cup soy sauce
+- ⅓ cup (79 ml) low sodium soy sauce

-- ⅓ cup honey
+- ⅓ cup (113 g) honey

 - 2 cloves garlic, minced

-- 2 tablespoons finely minced fresh ginger
+- 2 tablespoons fresh ginger, finely minced

-- 1 pound shrimp, peeled and deveined
+- 1 pound (454 g) large shrimp, peeled and deveined

-- 2 tablespoons tapioca flour
+- 2 tablespoons cornstarch

-- Sesame seeds, for topping (optional)
+- Sesame seeds, for topping

-- Green onions, for topping (optional)
+- Green onions, for topping

 Instructions

 - Keeping the heat on, add the sauce to the skillet and bring to a low simmer to thicken.
-Once thickened, add shrimp back in and cook through.
-Toss to coat in sauce then remove from heat.

 Very good!
 Came out exactly as I imagined.
 Thank you